arielmaslaton/alertsPriority/README.md

 # Alerts Priority

-'alertsPriority' is an algorithm design to scan a file containing alerts from various sources, And output a configured amount of cherry-picked alert specified by configuration priority rule map.
+'alertsPriority' is an algorithm design to scan a file containing alerts from various sources, and output a configured amount of cherry-picked alerts, specified by configuration priority rule map.

 ## Description